 Vargas is shown as a purple triangle ▲ in our ideology-leadership chart below.
-Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).
+Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

-The chart is based on the bills Vargas has sponsored and cosponsored from Jan 6, 2015 to Nov 13, 2019.
+The chart is based on the bills Vargas has sponsored and cosponsored from Jan 3, 2017 to Jan 20, 2022.
 See full analysis methodology.

 Juan Vargas sits on the following committees: